FBF Grant Cycle Timeline

 - Name of financial analyst responsible for managing funds

 - Department chartstring (so funds can be transferred to the proper account)

-The department manager responsible for managing the FBF grant should process all reimbursements, including travel, for collaborators.
-Grantees should collect and submit all relevant receipts to the department manager.
-The FBF Program Manager does not process travel or reimbursements for grantees.
+The department administrator responsible for managing the FBF grant should process all reimbursements, including travel, for collaborators.
+Grantees should collect and submit all relevant receipts to the department administrator.
+The FBF office does not process travel or reimbursements for grantees.

 All FBF grantees are required to submit interim and final reports describing progress and status of project goals and outcomes, including how funds were spent to date.
 Interim reports are due by May 31 of the award year or within six months of the project’s start date (whichever comes first); final reports are due by December 15 or upon completion of project (whichever comes first).

 A one-time no-cost extension of six months may be awarded in exceptional circumstances, on a case-by-case basis.
 Extension requests must be submitted in writing to firstname.lastname@example.org in advance of the project’s original end date.

 Any unused grant funds that remain after the project’s end date (including extensions) must be returned to the FBF.